SandroContreras/PowerBankController/README.md

     <img src = "images/PowerBank_PCB_Schematic.svg" width = "100%" alt = "Portable Power Bank - PCB Circuit Diagram">
 </p>
 <p align = "center"><em>PCB Circuit Diagram.</em></p>

+## Lessons Learned
+This project was my first complete custom PCB, from schematic capture through PCB layout, manufacturing, and assembly.
+Along the way I learned several practical engineering lessons:
+    - The importance of verifying component footprints, pinouts, and manufacturer datasheets before ordering parts.
+    - How PCB stack-up, copper pours, via placement, and trace widths affect power distribution and thermal performance.
+    - The value of building a complete BOM and selecting components based on both electrical requirements and long-term serviceability.
+    - That designing a functional hardware system often requires multiple design reviews and may require more than one PCB revision before reaching a mature design.

 ## Included Modules
 - 'bisect.py' - From the Python Standard Library (CPython 3.13)